 You may also be able to negotiate a lower commission percentage with your new Realtor, as the seller pays both the buyer’s agent’s commission, and seller/listing agent’s commission.

 Now you know how to find a good real estate agent.
-You are on your way to home buying or selling success.
+You are on your way to home buying and/or selling success.